mj00714/project-4-student-success/README.md

 # project-4-student-success

 ### Overview
 Choosing the right education program can be a daunting task.
 There are thousands of post-secondary institutions in the United States alone and each seeks to attract new students through marketing and published rankings.
-Colleges and universities will often advertise the merits of their programs but, when comparing, most students want to understand which schools will provide the best return on their investment.
+Colleges and universities will often advertise the merits of their programs but- when comparing schools- most students want to understand which schools will provide the best return on their investment.

 The goal of our project is to broadly analyze the college market and provide a ML model that offers insight into colleges and universities effect on post-graduate earnings.
 To do this, we’ll utilize the data.gov college scorecard.
 It’s a rich dataset that provides detailed metrics.
 We’ll utilize skills we’ve developed over the past ~20 weeks to create a ML model that can be used to predict the earnings of graduates.